(Written yesterday in Tokyo-Narita Airport)

 I think Asia was always a bit more frightening because of the homogeneity of the population where I would stick out like an eye-sore, and that none of their languages are latin based, so that even if I wanted to look up something in a dictionary, I couldn’t because it would be all characters that all look the same to me.

 But how wrong I was.
 This has been an incredible experience.
-I think Taiwan was a great starting point for tackling Asia because it is so advanced and so friendly.
+I think Taiwan was a great starting point for tackling Asia because it is so modern and friendly.
 Many of the signs and automations are in English, and even when they aren’t, I don’t think I met one person who wasn’t willing to try and help us out through long processes of pantomiming, pointing, and pricing with a calculator.

 I was especially worried about the pairing process for the program (where each of us got assigned a partner to spend the majority of our time with and do our research project with).
 I wasn’t sure how much English my partner would speak, and while he didn’t speak the most English in the world, it became a non-issue.
 In fact, all the students from Taiwan were really great, and I really hope they will get a chance to come visit us in New Orleans so that we can play host and they tourist (we’re gonna have to figure out some fundraising events to help get them over here!!).